Related topics

 ING International Transaction Fee Rebate Offer for Orange Everyday Customers

-The International Transaction Fee Rebate Offer will apply for the next calendar month when you perform the following during the current calendar month:
+The ING International Transaction Fee rebate offer will apply for the next calendar month when you meet the following eligibility criteria during the current calendar month:

-· deposit at least $1,000 from an external bank account to any personal ING account in your name (excluding Living Super and Orange One), and
+- deposit at least $1,000 from an external source to any personal ING account in your name (excluding Living Super and Orange One), and

 Merchants may charge you a separate fee for their services (which is not rebated under this offer).